AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 #### Galaxy S9 / S10

 Battery optimization is **turned on by default**.
-At some unclear moments (maybe on app update, OS update), the settings also do revert back to the defaults, forcing you to turn them off again and again.
+During the app update or the OS update, the settings also do revert back to the defaults, forcing you to turn them off again.

 #### Sleeping apps